 Contrary to popular belief, there isn't a one-size-fits-all approach to 3D Printing.
-This principle also applies to pricing whereas each material has its own criteria that influence its price.
-Most 3D printing materials are priced based on a startup cost and the volume of your model.
+This principle also applies to pricing as each material has its own criteria that influence its price.
+Most 3D printing materials are priced on the basis of a startup cost and the volume of your model.
 However, for some materials, model surface, orientation, and density also come into play.
 Below is a list of all possible criteria that can be used to calculate prices:

 - Startup Cost: A fixed cost independent from the parameters of your model (EUR/piece or USD/piece).

 - Minimum Price: The minimum price you have to pay per-ordered piece.
 Unlike the startup cost, this cost vanishes when the price is higher than the minimum price (EUR/piece or USD/piece).

 - The box around your model: An imaginary box around your model determines how much space your design will take up in the printer (X x Y x Z = mm³).

 - Model Volume: The volume of your model is used to calculate the material cost (mm³).

 - Orientation: The way your model is positioned on the print platform will impact the support generation and therefore the price.